Forever Young (Alphaville album): Background

 The band had planned to release "Forever Young" as their second single, to follow the success of "Big in Japan".
-However, record studio executives requested that the band release an additional song between the two singles, and as a result "Sounds Like a Melody" was written and arranged in just two days.
+However, record studio executives requested that the band release an additional song between the two singles, and as a result, "Sounds Like a Melody" was written and arranged in just two days.
 Of the experience, Gold said "the whole affair felt like an insult to our naive hippie instincts.
 Writing music exclusively for the sake of commercial success seemed like the sell-out of our virtual beliefs.
-On the other hand, did this not open up possibilities for wonderful games to play in the brave new world of pop music?"
+On the other hand, did this not open up possibilities for wonderful games to play in the brave new world of pop music?".
 This corporate pressure caused Gold to dislike the song and he refused to play it live for over 15 years.

-Some songs they wrote for the album were sung in German ("Blauer Engel", "Traumtänzer", and "Leben Ohne Ende"), but none of the songs ended up making it on the actual release, instead being released as b-sides or on later retrospective albums.
+Some songs they wrote for the album were sung in German ("Blauer Engel", "Traumtänzer", and "Leben Ohne Ende"), but none of the songs ended up making it on the actual release, instead being released as B-sides or on later retrospective albums.
 Colin Pearson, who co-produced the album, said that Marian Gold would occasionally have problems with lyrics, and then he would remember that Gold was writing in a foreign language.

-Band member Bernhard Lloyd said the album was recorded using equipment such as Roland TR-808 and Linn LM-1 drum machines, a Roland System-100M, an ARP String Ensemble and a Roland SDE 200 Digital Delay machine.
+Band member Bernhard Lloyd said the album was recorded using equipment such as the Roland TR-808 and Linn LM-1 drum machines, a Roland System-100M, an ARP String Ensemble and a Roland SDE 200 Digital Delay machine.
 The album was recorded on Tascam 8-track tapes, and they used a Friendchip SRC machine to synchronize all the tracks.

+The iconic cover art for the album is by Ulf Meyer zu Kueingdorf.

 Songs

 The song "Summer in Berlin" contains references to the East German uprising of 1953, which occurred on 17 June 1953.
 When the compilation album Alphaville Amiga Compilation was assembled for release in East Germany in 1988, the song "Summer in Berlin" was submitted for inclusion, but rejected "for political reasons."

-"Fallen Angel" was written after "Big in Japan" was released, and the band said "everything changes when you're Number One.
+"Fallen Angel" was written after "Big in Japan" was released, and the band said "everything changes when you're number one.
 The world becomes a big shopping mall where all is for free, people, objects, what-ever.
 There is something vulgar about all this."

-In 1988, Gold said that "’In The Mood’ is very likely about us, about how we felt in 1984, though we didn't realize that when we wrote it.
-The rocket-like success of "Big In Japan" was mind-blowing and irritating at the same time and we were scandalized by a horror of losing our artistic innocence ever since we had signed that record-deal.”
+In 1988, Gold said that "'In the Mood' is very likely about us, about how we felt in 1984, though we didn't realize that when we wrote it.
+The rocket-like success of "Big in Japan" was mind-blowing and irritating at the same time and we were scandalized by a horror of losing our artistic innocence ever since we had signed that record-deal."

 On the song "The Jet Set", Gold said of the song, "We didn't intend to write a proper song; it was supposed to be some kind of jingle that advertises things money can't buy: anarchy, freedom, love, fun and a piece of the end of the world."